Choose the right cooking oil for the job.

 |Peanut oil (unrefined)||320|

 |Sunflower oil (unrefined)||225|

 - Oil has a relatively short shelf life (three months to one year) because it can become rancid quickly.

-- Exposure to oxygen, heat, and light can diminish the shelf life of oils.
+- Exposure to oxygen, heat, and light can diminish the shelf life of oil.

-- Refined oils will stay fresher longer (but may also contain more impurities).
+- Refined oils stay fresher longer but may also contain more impurities.

-- Dark cooking oils have shorter shelf lives than lighter-colored oils.
+- Dark cooking oils have a shorter shelf life than lighter-colored oils.